alexiob/Be2/README.md

 This is the source code for my iOS game "Be2 - Escape from Pingland".
 It was featured in the "News & Noteworthy" section of the US App Store and many others.

 Do whatever you want with it.
-Just say "Hi!" to me if you find it interesting!
+Just say ["Hi!" to me at alessandro.iob@gmail.com](mailto:alessandro.iob@gmail.com) if you find it interesting!

 ![Pingfall](Slides/s1.jpg "Pingfall")